zero-to-prod/service-models/README.md

 }
 ```

-In this exampleWhen the `ServiceModel` trait processes the `time` property of the `CastMethodClass`, it will invoke
+In this exampleWhen the `ServiceModel` trait processes the `time` property of the `MyClass`, it will invoke
 the `set` method of the `TimeClass`, passing the value to be parsed.
 The method will return a `TimeClass` instance,
 which will then be assigned to the `time` property.